blex-max/expos/docs/usage.md

 `expos` attempts to handle invalid records gracefully.
 When it cannot compute a statistic it writes a VCF missing value (`.`) for that field and records the reason in `EXPOS_SKIP` as one or more `<scope>:<reason>` tokens:

 - **Whole-record skips** use the `record` scope.
-Multiallelic records (`record:multiallelic`) and complex/untypeable records (`record:complex`) are passed through unannotated.
+Records that are not biallelic (`record:not_biallelic`) and complex/untypeable records (`record:complex`) are passed through unannotated.
 Records skipped by `--skip-filtered` are not marked.
 - **Per-statistic skips** use the statistic's ID as the scope, e.g. `QRK:insufficient_support`, `TJAC:zero_variance`, `RCMPLX:reference_has_n`.

 !!! note "QRK"
-  `QRK` may be suppressed with `QRK:heterogeneous_read_length` when the primary sample's reads at a locus have markedly uneven lengths, since query position is an offset within a read and a mixed read-length population confounds it. `TJAC` has no equivalent per-statistic reason; template endpoints track fragment boundaries, not read length, so read-length heterogeneity doesn't apply.
+  `QRK` may be suppressed with `QRK:heterogeneous_read_length` when the primary sample reads have markedly uneven lengths at a locus.
+Query position is an offset within a read and a mixed read-length population would confound statistics calculated.

 !!! note "insufficent power"
-  If insufficient reads are available to perform testing, expos skip will record the `insufficient_background` reason.
+  A locus with fewer than two supporting observations records `insufficient_support`; one whose background pool is smaller than ten, or smaller than twice the support, records `insufficient_background`.

+  The absolute floor of ten is about p-value granularity.
+Both statistics are sums over pairs within the supporting set, so at the minimum support of two the observed value is a single pair and the null is the distribution over every pair the background can supply.
+Ten background observations give 45 such pairs and a p-value granular to about 0.02; five would give 10 pairs and a granularity of 0.1.
+Larger supporting sets draw from correspondingly more distinct subsamples, so ten is the worst case rather than the typical one.

+  Each statistic counts this on its own population, so the two can disagree at the same locus. `QRK` counts reads with a usable query position, which excludes those deleted or ref-skipped at the site; `TJAC` counts templates, which is roughly half the read count for paired data and zero for unpaired data or reads whose mate is unmapped.

 ## Filtering Pipeline Examples